 Directors Jeremy Seifert, Benjamin James Roberts - USA - 11 min.

-In this lyrical portrait, ornithologist, poet, and professor Drew Lanham invites us into his South Carolina farm, where birdwatching becomes both refuge and revelation.
-As he listens for absent songs in the spring air, Drew not only reckons with loss and memory but also takes action—cultivating his land as a sanctuary, an underground railroad for winged migrants.
-His reflections move beyond science into wonder, blurring the line between human and bird.
-For Drew, they are more than names on a list—they are companions, teachers, and a last wild hope.
+In this lyrical portrait, ornithologist and poet Drew Lanham welcomes us to his farm, where birdwatching becomes refuge and reflection.
+Listening for missing songs, he reckons with loss and memory while cultivating his land as a sanctuary for migrating birds.
+Moving beyond science into wonder, blurring the line between human and bird, and revealing them as companions, teachers, and a fragile source of hope.

 Red, White, Blue & Yellow